Deportivo Binacional FC

-Deportivo Binacional Fútbol Club, formerly Escuela Municipal Deportivo Binacional, known as just Binacional, is a Peruvian football club from Desaguadero District in the Puno Region who currently plays its home games in the city of Juliaca.
-The team currently plays in the Peruvian Primera División.
+Deportivo Binacional Fútbol Club, formerly Escuela Municipal Deportivo Binacional, known as just Binacional, is a Peruvian professional football club from Juliaca in the Puno Region.
+The team plays in the Peruvian Primera División after being reinstated by the Peruvian Football Federation in 2025.

 History

 Founding

-The club was founded on December 18, 2010, by the mayor of the Desaguadero District, Juan Carlos Aquino, under the name Club Deportivo Binacional de Desaguadero.
+The club was founded on 18 December 2010, by the mayor of the Desaguadero District, Juan Carlos Aquino, under the name Club Deportivo Binacional de Desaguadero.
 The district is close to the Peru–Bolivia border and thus was called Binacional, or Bi-national in English.

 Copa Perú

 The club debuted in the Liga Superior de Puno of the 2011 Copa Perú tournament and finished fourth in the standings with 14 points.

 The following year, the club finished second in the Liga Superior de Puno with 21 points and advanced to the Departmental Stage where it also finished second, thus allowing them to advance to the Regional Stage.
 Binacional became the Region VIII champions after finishing the first of its group and beating Alfonso Ugarte from Puno in the regional finals on penalties after a 0–0 draw.
 They proceeded to play in the National Stage.
 In the Round of 16, Binacional defeated Deportivo CREDICOOP from Tacna on penalties after an aggregate score of 3–3.
-However, the Peruvian Football Federation's Justice Court retired the team from the tournament for fielding José Antonio Balarezo Dávila in the Regional Stage, who was suspended after receiving a red card in the last game of the Departmental Stage.
+However, the Peruvian Football Federation's Justice Court retired the team from the tournament.

 Binacional repeated a similar campaign in 2013.
 The club qualified to the Regional Stage and finished the first of its group of Region VIII.
 In the National Stage, they faced San Simón from Moquegua in the Round of 16.
 They won the first leg 1–0 but lost the second leg 0–2, thus eliminating them from the tournament with an aggregate score of 1–2.
 San Simón eventually advanced to the finals and would go on to win the tournament.

 In 2014, Binacional reached the Regional Stage for the third year in a row.
 They finished third of their group with 7 points, behind Unión Alto Huarca from Cusco and Unión Fuerza Minera from Puno and were not able to advance to the National Stage.
 Later on, Fuerza Minera would become the runner-up of the tournament.

 The Copa Perú restructured its format for the 2015 season.
 This year Binacional was eliminated in the Departmental Stage after Policial Santa Rosa from Puno defeated them on a 1–2 aggregate score.